-The Silverhand Creative Facebook page has a photo album, where you can see what’s currently available.
+If you want to see what I’ve done in the past, there is the Silverhand Creative Facebook page that has a photo album.
 I also have a presence on Instagram, where I usually post what projects I’ve got ongoing.
 Finally, there’s my YouTube channel, where you can see videos of how I create items.

 Should you be the type that frequents craft fayres, and are local to Sheffield or South Yorkshire, then it’s possible you may see me at any one of the numerous events that occur throughout the year, around the region.
 Come and say “Hi”, I don’t bite (usually).